ismailbutthaleem/active-directory-security-lab/Documentation/README_Student.md

 This behaviour proves that least privilege has been enforced correctly.
 The PowerShell transcript capturing both the successful and denied operations is stored under:

-.\Evidence\AD\
+.\Evidence\AD\RBAC_Reset_Test.txt

-8.6 Explicit Trade-Offs Made for Lab Realism vs Enterprise Practice Trade-Off 1: Use of a Single Domain Controller
+9.7 Explicit Trade-Offs Made for Lab Realism vs Enterprise Practice Trade-Off 1: Use of a Single Domain Controller

 Only one Domain Controller (DC) is deployed because higher-level complexity is not required for the scope of this project demonstration.
 This increases simplicity, reduces configuration overhead, and allows controlled testing of the automation workflow.